tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## I came here to see multiple threads

-So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage`, and how this has resulted in no additional threads being created.
+So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage` and how this has resulted in no additional threads being created.
 What does it take to have a new thread spawn?

 ### Can we spawn one, now